8 Back-To-School Hacks That Will Save You Money

-It’s hard to believe that the 2017-2018 school year is only a couple of weeks away.
+It’s hard to believe that the 2022-2023 school year is less than a week away.
 With a brand-new school year just around the corner, do you already have a plan for your back-to-school expenses?

 At iMoney we are dedicated in helping our readers save money and budget smarter.
 That’s why we have created a list of 8 tips that will help you prepare financially for your back-to-school shopping.
 Get the most out of your hard earned money with these tips!
 They take little effort on your part, but it has potential to save you thousands.